Bollin Valley Partnership - Home Page

 As lockdown eases slightly and continues to do so over the coming weeks we are welcoming more people on to our sites.
 For the time being our visitor centres and toilets remain closed while all the sites are open.
 Please adhere to the government guidelines concerning social distancing and be respectful of others and of our rangers who are all working hard to keep the sites looking great.
 Thank you.

-We have produced some new Bollin Valley way leaflets.
+Our new leaflets are proving to be really popular.
 If you want a copy of the leaflet, email the Bollin Valley team and we will send you the three leaflets or email a link to a printable version.

 Explore our countryside parks and other sites.
 Information about their location, facilities and the activities available can be found on our sites and trails pages.